The University of British Columbia

 Researchers had the opportunity to test the usefulness of a fashionable fisheries management tool called management strategy evaluation (MSE).

-Posted in 2021, IOFNews, News Release, Research | Tagged with Canada, Faculty, fisheries management, IOF students, Modelling, Murdoch McAllister, video
+Posted in 2021, IOFNews, News Release, Research | Tagged with Canada, faculty, fisheries management, IOF students, Modelling, Murdoch McAllister, video

 IOF researchers find simple solution to Kuwait’s blood snapper woes